exoticlibraries/libcester/README.md

 ## Portability

-cester follows the original C language specification, ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter.
-The project includes only `stdlib.h`, `time.h`, `stdio.h` and `windows.h` on WIndows to colorful output.
+cester follows the original C language specification, ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter. cester avoids newer features of C compilers.
+The project includes only `stdlib.h`, `time.h`, `stdio.h` and `windows.h` on WIndows to color output.
 Some function are manually implemented in the library to ensure it works in embedded system and even in the most isolated system.

 The project is designed for C, but also works with C++ but be ready for waves of warnings.

 ## Installation

-If you install the library file `cester.h` using the command below, it can be included in your test like `<exotic/cester.h>`.
+If you install the library file `cester.h` using any of the commands below, it can be included in your test like `<exotic/cester.h>`.

 ### Windows